 Don’t Give Up After Your Roofing Claim Has Been Denied

-Never give up after the first claim denial especially with Allstate.
-With our experience, we have learned that many claims get opened only after the second or third adjustment.
+Never give up after the first roof claim denial, especially with Allstate.
+With our experience, we have learned that many roofing claims get opened only after the second or third adjustment.
 If you do not agree with the original decision, insurance companies will send new adjusters at no cost.